Flipkart/recyclerlistview/README.md

 # RecyclerListView
+This is a high performance listview for React Native and Web with support for complex layouts.
+Inspired by both RecyclerView on Android and UICollectionView on iOS.

+`npm install --save recyclerlistview`

+Note: Documentation will be upgraded soon, for now check code comments for clarity and exploring features.

 ## Why?
 RecyclerListView uses "cell recycling" to reuse views that are no longer visible to render items instead of creating new view objects.
 Creation of objects is very expensive and comes with a memory overhead which means as you scroll through the list the memory footprint keeps going up.
 Releasing invisible items off